hljeong/cs111-notes/notes.md

   - moores law

 ## app: count words in a file
-- todo: add pic
 - power button = count number of words and put it on screen
 - historically called a standalone program
   - operates without benefits of an os
-- modern desktop
+- modern desktop: cpu, cam, drive, monitor on bus
-  - todo: add pic

 ## uefi: unified extensible firmware interface
 - os-independent way to boot